Chapter 6: The Roadmap

 Notice what happened: each iteration sacrificed breadth for depth.
 By the fifth version, you have a focused study that can be completed in a semester.
 It won’t answer everything about music and politics, but it will answer something rigorously.

-The hard part is accepting that narrowing isn’t weakness—it’s discipline.
+The hard part is accepting that narrowing isn’t weakness.
+It’s discipline.

 The Holy Trinity: Topic, Theory, Data